Creative Mapping

 3. ZONES OF ATTENTION MAP

-Use zones and sectors to design your days, clarify how you spend your time, and get focus so that everything you say ‘yes’ to so is in alignment with a healthy whole.
+Use zones and sectors to design your days, clarify how you spend your time, and get focus so that everything you say ‘yes’ to is in alignment with a healthy whole.

 4. DESIGN FROM PATTERNS

 It’s tempting to start with specifics– that shiny career goal or project idea that you feel like you ‘should’ accomplish.
-When you map your personal core values constellations, they act as a pattern that can guide all life design decisions small and large, keeping you in integrity with who you truly are in the world.
+However, when you map your personal core values constellations, they act as a pattern that can guide all life design decisions small and large, keeping you in integrity with who you truly are in the world.

 5. CAREER ECOSYSTEM MAP